Evidence-based Research Designed for Action

 About Our Research

-The Poverty, Violence and Governance Lab carries out research designed to inform policy makers, government agencies, law enforcement institutions and community organizations about the underlying causes of violent crime and its devastating consequences in the developing world.
-Our work uses both established and experimental research methods to gain critical insights into the links between criminal violence, law enforcement policies and practices, and the well-being of citizens.
-We also leverage those insights to evaluate the impact of programs and to propose new approaches aimed at reducing violence, improving policing, mitigating human rights abuses, strengthening local governance, and providing educational and employment opportunities for at-risk youth.
+The Poverty, Violence and Governance Lab carries out research designed to inform policymakers, government agencies, law enforcement institutions and community organizations about the underlying causes of violent crime and its devastating consequences.
+Our work uses both observational, quasi-experimental and experimental research methods to gain critical insights into the links between criminal violence, law enforcement policies and practices, and the well-being of citizens.